vsubramaniam851/untrainable-networks/README.md

 pip install -r requirements.txt
 ```

 To run experiments, we used 4 H100 GPUs.
-Unfortunately,

 ## Guidance Overview
-To see an example of guidance between two networks and substitute your own, we include an overview notebook as well as make it a Google Colab notebook (both coming soon!).
+To see an example of guidance between two networks and substitute your own, we include an overview notebook (`notebooks/guidance_overview.ipynb`) as well as make it a Google Colab [notebook](https://colab.research.google.com/drive/1jxDeRZzhh5vozcbk_WNg86k11R1ja_3Q?usp=sharing).
 Feel free to subtitute your own metrics outside of CKA!

 ## Image Classification Experiments
 To run experiments with ImageNet, run